robertcornet/TUD_AI_driving/Arduino/README.md

 ## Arduino 2 - Ultrasonic sensors
 The second Arduino is for the ultrasonic sensors.
 There are 2 files included that use the sensors in a different way.

+### radar_parallel.ino
+In this file, all sensors are triggered at the same time, every 40 ms:

+> every 40 ms:
+> *publish latest sensor values on ROS network*
+> *trigger all sensors simultaneously*

 ### radar_sequential.ino
 In this file, a sensor is triggered after the previous sensor is finished: